kingspp/kingspp.github.io/_posts/2018-09-10-analysis-of-tensorflow-contrib-sunset.md

 from tensorflow import contrib\n\
 ```

-Regular Expressions: (Below can be improved and in this exercise I will use normal_usage and commented usage.
-However there is scope for inspecting import level usage)
+Regular Expressions: (Below can be improved and in this exercise I will use normal_usage and commented_usage.
+However there is a scope for inspecting import level usage)
 ```python
 import re